VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

     - `COMMLCD_UPDATE_ASYNC`: call `__commlcd_drv_update` asynchronously.
 * `fb`: The address of the frame buffer.

-#### Setting palette
+#### Set the palette

 If the color depth of the video mode is 8 (`COMMLCD_PSEUDO_RGB332`), `__commlcd_drv_setclut` function will be called to set the palette.

-In our sample, this method does nothing and returns zero:
+In the sample, this method does nothing and returns zero:

 ```cpp
 int __commlcd_drv_setclut (int firstcolor, int ncolors, GAL_Color *colors)